 Cake Flour: Swan’s Down

-Mascarpone: buy the imported Italian if you can find it, otherwise, Vermont Creamery has one that’s good.
+Mascarpone: buy the imported Italian if you can find it, otherwise, BelGioioso is good.

 Ricotta: We always buy whole milk Ricotta.
-If it comes in a plastic tub, we promise you it will be grainy and no amount of pushing it threw a sieve or tami will eliminate that unpleasant texture.
-The only exception to this rule is BelGioioso who make a whole milk Ricotta that does come in a plastic tub.
+If it comes in a plastic tub, we promise you it will be grainy and no amount of pushing it through or sieve or tami will eliminate that unpleasant texture.
+The only exception to this rule is BelGioioso who make a whole milk Ricotta that does come in a plastic tub but is creamy, not gritty.
 Whole Foods carries a hand dipped whole milk Ricotta that we usually buy.
 Make sure it’s fresh.
 It should taste like fresh milk and it shouldn’t be more than a week old.
 Make sure you get the cheese that came in that week and use it the same week.

-If you can get Sheeps Milk Ricotta, try because it’s amazing, especially for desserts.
+If you can get Sheeps Milk Ricotta, try it because it’s amazing, especially for desserts.
 It is lighter, creamier and sweeter than that made with cow milk.
-It has a bit of a tang but not barnyardy like goat cheese.
-We like the imported Italian Ricotta di Pecora, which I occasionally order Pastacheese in New Jersey but I’ve never had any made in the USA that’s as flavorful.
+It has a bit of a tang but not a barnyard flavor like goat cheese.
+We like the imported Italian Ricotta di Pecora, which I occasionally order from Pastacheese in New Jersey but I’ve never had any made in the USA that’s as flavorful.

 We like Red Star Kosher salt for just about anything.
 We often substitute fine sea salt if that’s what we have on hand.
 Malden flake salt is what we use for finishing some items, like vegetables when they are done cooking or brioche or caramel tarts.